 We have made the first measurement of axial vector form factor using neutrino interactions on an oxygen target.
 We find an axial vector mass $M_A=1.20\pm0.12~{\rm GeV}$ gives the best agreement with the data, if we assume a dipole form for F_A .
 This analysis includes the updated (non-dipole) vector form factors obtained from electron scattering experiments.
 In order to better compare with previous experiments, an alternate result using only pure dipole vector form factors is $M_A=1.27\pm0.12~{\rm GeV}$.
+This result is higher than previous measurements, especially those on deuterium.
+We find the most significant sources of systematic error are experimental, and our results are different by less than two standard deviations.
 We note that this analysis is very sensitive to the absolute muon momentum scale.
-We have also studied the details of the nucleon momentum distribution for oxygen on this analysis and find only a small effect on the shape of the Q^2 distribution for $Q^2>0.2~{\rm (GeV/c)^2}$.
+We do not assume that neutrino interactions on oxygen should be the same as for deuterium, however we find only a small effect on the shape of the Q^2 distribution for $Q^2 > 0.2 \text{ (GeV/c)}^2$ from known nuclear effects.